Book Title and Author: The Light We Lost by Jill Santopolo

 As the body count rises and the Night Bird circles ever closer, a dedicated cop and a brilliant doctor race to solve the puzzle before a cunning killer claims another victim.

 I almost did not finish The Night Bird, which I never do with a book.
 Then why did I give it almost 3 stars, you ask?
 Because I did finish it, and it wasn’t that bad.
-It just wasn’t the great, suspenseful thriller that I had hoped that it would be, but it was still a decent read.
-Will I read the sequel though?
+It just wasn’t that good or the great, suspenseful thriller that I had hoped that it would be.
+Will I read the sequel?
 No!
 Not unless I see a large number of 4 and 5-star reviews.

 Then there is the psychiatrist, Frankie Stein.
 She honestly just made me grimace.
 I couldn’t get over her name.
 Seriously, a psychiatrist named Frankie Stein.
 I’m not sure what Freeman was trying to accomplish there, but all I could think of was Frankenstein.
 Ugh.
 It was probably unrelated, but I would have thought a publisher would have caught that the name was very distracting with the Dr. Frankenstien association.
 And another thing, for a supposedly intelligent psychiatrist, she is not very smart at all.
 She goes chasing after known killers on her own and just doesn’t see glaringly obvious things around here!